hadiDanial/PortfolioWebsite/blog/2019/3/website_json_generator.md

 #### *April 9th, 2019*

 Added a button to generate a sitemap.
 The sitemap is just a collection of all the links in a text file.

+#### *May 5th, 2019*

+Added last modification date to the app, so that the sitemap stays up to date with any future modifications.